Summary

 About this Position:

-Flexible work options are available; these positions may be able to work 1 or more days at home per week subject to an approved telework agreement.
+Flexible work options are available; this position may be able to work from home 1 day a week subject to an approved telework agreement.

 Working for the BC Public Service: